-Missouri high school seniors Rahul Kanna (Lafayette High School; Rockwood R-VI) and Jordan Tierney (Visitation Academy) were selected as members of the 56th class of U.S. Presidential Scholars.
-A total of 161 students from across the country were recognized for their accomplishments in academics, the arts, and career and technical education fields.
+Two Missouri high school seniors were selected as members of the 58th class of U.S. Presidential Scholars along with 161 students from across the country.
+The president recognized the outstanding students listed below for their accomplishments in academics, the arts, and career and technical education fields.

-Approximately 5,300 of the 3.6 million students expected to graduate from high school this year qualified for the 2020 awards.
-Candidates were recognized for outstanding performance on the College Board SAT and ACT exams, or through nominations by state departments of education and other recognition organizations, including the National YoungArts Foundation.
-Students must also display evidence of community service, leadership and a commitment to high ideals.
+Just over 5,000 of the 3.7 million students expected to graduate from high school this year qualified for the 2021 awards.
+Candidates were recognized for outstanding performance on the College Board SAT and ACT exams, or through nominations by Chief State School Officers, other partner recognition organizations, and the National YoungArts Foundation’s nationwide program.

-A full list of 2020 honorees and more information about the U.S. Presidential Scholars Program can be found here: https://www2.ed.gov/programs/psp/index.html.
+A full list of 2022 honorees and more information about the U.S. Presidential Scholars Program can be reviewed at http://www.ed.gov/psp.